AryamanReddi99/Creature-Forest/README.md

 Strategy interaction in a virtual biological ecosystem.

 ## Purpose
 This repository aims to observe the interaction and long-term success of various stratgies by allowing them to compete in a virtual ecosystem.
-Strategies obtain points by foraging in the environment, and can use these points to survive and propagate their strategy to their offspring.
+Strategies obtain points by foraging in the environment, and can use these points to survive and propagate their strategy.
 We can use Game Theory to predict the long-term success of these iterated interactions.

 Considering animals in a closed ecosystem competing for common resources is a useful analogue for visualising these simulations.
 However, the analysis of evolving strategies has countless applications in finance, politics, sociology, and more.